Links on Android Authority may earn us a commission. Learn more.

 LTE not working?
 Here's what you can do

 Has your LTE connection been letting you down lately?
 Or stopped working altogether?
 Don’t worry!
 You can try various fixes before blowing up your cell carrier’s customer support line.

 Sometimes the most obvious fix is the most reliable one.
 If your mobile data is giving you trouble, one of the first things you should try is turning airplane mode on and off.
 You can do this simply by dragging down the notification bar and tapping on the airplane icon, or you can do it through Settings.

-Paths can differ slightly depending your Android version and phone manufacturer, but you can usually enable Airplane mode by going to Settings > Wireless & networks > Airplane mode.
+Paths can differ slightly depending on your Android version and phone manufacturer, but you can usually enable Airplane mode by going to Settings–>Wireless & networks–>Airplane mode.
 Turn it on for at least a couple of seconds, then disable it.
-In a lot of cases your LTE connection issues will be gone.
+In a lot of cases, your LTE connection issues will be gone.

 Restart your device

 If toggling airplane mode didn’t solve your problem, it’s time for another tried and true step — restarting your device.
-Simply press and hold the power button of your smartphone and then tap Restart.
+Press and hold the power button of your smartphone and then tap Restart.
 Wait a couple of seconds and turn it back on.
-Check your status icon, but also test the speed of your LTE connection by opening some websites or downloading some smaller apps.
+Check your status icon and test the speed of your LTE connection by opening some websites or downloading some smaller apps.

-Make sure the right network mode is enabled
+Make sure the correct network mode is enabled

 Depending on your smartphone and carrier, you should have at least three connection types – 2G, 3G, and 4G LTE or just LTE.
-Usually, your device will try to connect to the fastest option when available, but if you’ve been tinkering with your settings or recently installed an update, that might need to be adjusted manually.
+Usually, your device will try to connect to the fastest option.
+Still, if you’ve been tinkering with your settings or recently installed an update, that might need to be adjusted manually.
 Here is how to do it:

 - Go to Settings, then tap on Mobile Network.